 The original models of rotating, hydraulically-driven currents were motivated by observations of deep overflows.
-The spillage of dense fluid over the sills of the Denmark Strait, the Faroe Bank Channel and other deep passages was suggestive of hydraulic control and early investigators hoped that weir formulas might be of use in estimating the volume transport.
-To this end the whole volume of dense, overflowing fluid was treated as a single homogeneous layer with reduced gravity.
-For the Denmark Strait overflow (Figures I6 and I7) this layer typically includes all fluid denser than σ{θ} =27.9.
-Even with this simplification, it was apparent that formulas such as (1.4.12), or their generalizations for nonrectangular cross sections, were not applicable.
-For one thing, the interface bounding the dense layer no longer has uniform elevation across the channel.
-Rotation brings more fundamental complications into play, including vortex dynamics and new types of waves.
-Some of these processes can arise in nonrotating flows but the presence of rotation makes them unavoidable.
-For these reasons, some of the early investigators questioned whether the concept of hydraulic control was at all applicable to rotating flows.
-We shall trace the development of the early theories for rotating-channel flow and show that hydraulic control and many of the other features reviewed in the first chapter remain present in one form or another.
-However, a number of novel features will arise, some which are not entirely understood.
-Many are associated with the nonuniformity of the flow in the transverse (across-channel) direction.
-Examples include the confinement of the volume transport to sidewall boundary layers, the formation of velocity reversals and recirculations, and the separation of the stream from one of the sidewalls.
-The waves involved in rotating hydraulic control are also different-some are trapped to the side walls of the channels, others are manifested by the meandering of the free edge of a separated flow, still others involve fluctuations of the horizontal velocity but not the free interface.
-Our treatment of steady models will be preceded by a discussion of waves.
-As before, an understanding of these waves in the linear limit is a prerequisite for introduction of the concepts of subcritical and supercritical rotating flow.
-The nonlinear theory of these waves leads to an understanding of steepening and spreading, the process by which rotating hydraulic jumps, bores and rarefaction waves are formed.
+The spillage of dense fluid over the sills of the Denmark Strait, the Faroe Bank Channel and other deep passages is suggestive of hydraulic control and one hope was that formulae used to estimate the volume outflow from a reservoir might be extended to these settings.
+To this end the whole volume of dense, overflowing fluid is treated as a single homogeneous layer with reduced gravity.
+In the Denmark Strait overflow example (Figures I7 and I8) this layer typically includes all fluid denser than σ{θ} =27.9.
+The hypothetical homogeneous layer experiences strong, cross-channel variations in thickness and velocity, complications that can arise in engineering applications but are unavoidable where the earth's rotation is important.
+Much of the development of the theory of rotating hydraulics consists of attempts to come to grips with this extra degree of freedom.
+We shall trace this development beginning with early models of rotating-channel flow and show that hydraulic control and many of the other features reviewed in the first chapter remain present in one form or another.
+A number of novel features will also arise, including boundary layers, flow reversals, side-wall separation.
+In this presentation, we will use northern hemisphere flows as paradigms.
+Another distinctive aspect of rotating hydraulics concerns the permissible waves.
 Under the usual assumption of gradual variations of the flow along its predominant direction, three types of waves arise.
 The first is the Kelvin wave, an edge wave closely related to the long gravity waves of the last chapter.
 The second is the frontal wave, which replaces the Kelvin wave when the edge of the flow is free to meander independently of sidewall boundaries.
-The third wave is the potential vorticity wave, a disturbance that exists when gradients of potential vorticity exist within the fluid.
+Frontal waves are sometimes referred to as Kelvin waves in the literature.
+The third is the potential vorticity wave, a disturbance that exists when gradients of potential vorticity, defined in this chapter, exist within the fluid.
 Nearly all analytical models of deep overflows assume that the potential vorticity is uniform within the flow, thereby eliminating this wave.
-We will touch on only one model that does not.
-Coastal currents and surface jets are more dependent on potential vorticity dynamics and will be covered in later chapters.
-2.1 The Semigeostrophic Approximation in a Rotating Channel.
+We will consider only one model that does not.
+Free jets in the ocean and atmosphere are more dependent on potential vorticity dynamics and will be covered in Chapter 6.
+In contrast to Chapter 1, where nearly all variables were dimensional, the present Chapter (and the remainder of the book) will depend primarily on dimensionless variables, and will frequently cite the dimensional representation of particular results.
+It becomes necessary to distinguish between the two formats, and we do so by assigning stars to dimensional quantities.
+There are some exceptions to this convention.
+Stars are not used, for example, for certain universally recognized dimensional quantities such as the Coriolis parameter, f, or for generic scales such D (for depth) and L (for length).
+2.1 The semigeostrophic equations for homogeneous, rotating channel flow.